felixjones/gba-toolchain/README.md

 Pads a given binary to the next nearest multiple of a given number.
 GBFS searches on 256 byte boundaries, making this useful for aligning a ROM for appending a GBFS archive onto.

+#### mmutil

+Compiles audio files into a Maxmod sample binary.
+Can also output an associated header file, or a GBA ROM.

 ## CMake Options

 ### -DARM_GNU_TOOLCHAIN=/path/to/arm-gnu-toolchain/root/directory/